Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Body Parameters

 <aside class="comment">
-If you do not add an Optionnal parameter, it will be empty for a creation or simply not updated for an update.
+If you do not add an optionnal parameter, it will be empty for a creation or simply not updated for an update.
 If the parameter is empty (""), same behaviour
 </aside>

 | Parameter           | Type   | Optionnal  | Description                                                                                                                                                                                          |